Please take the time to carefully review options and requirements for participation in the AVSDA program:

 AVSDA funds admitted students:

-AVSDA pays for surgical neutering of AVSDA foster dogs at an AVSDA veterinary hospital.
+AVSDA pays for surgical neutering and first year vaccinations of AVSDA provided dogs at an AVSDA veterinary hospital.

 AVSDA does NOT pay for:

-Dog care, food, maintenance, grooming, and veterinary well and emergency expenses are the responsibility of the student.
+Dog care, food, maintenance, grooming, veterinary well-care, and emergency expenses; these are the responsibility of the student.

 AVSDA has an attendance policy: